Direction and Coordination of an Emergency

 When an emergency condition exists, it should be reported immediately to GMC Campus Security, by dialing 8911.

-The Campus Security Dispatcher will follow a defined sequence of responses for nearly all emergency situations, usually including:
+Campus Security will follow a defined sequence of responses for nearly all emergency situations, usually including:

 2.)
-Notifying the Director of Campus Security, or designee if unavailable, who will determine whether or not to initiate the emergency notification telephone call list (located at Campus Security Dispatch) or selectively notify individuals.
+Notifying the Director of Campus Security, or designee if unavailable, who will determine whether or not to initiate the notification system (Rave Alert) or the emergency notification telephone call list (located at Campus Security Dispatch) or selectively notify individuals.

 3.)
 If the emergency notification list is initiated, the appropriate EOG member (or the Director of Campus Security), acting as the Incident Commander, will determine the level of emergency response and the need for activation of the Emergency Operations Group and Emergency Operations Center.